How to Get Free Maps for Survival Kits

 • OpenStreetMap – Less precise than a minute map with topography, but it’ll work for most folks.
 You can figure out whatever scale you want and print with roads and all.

-Of course, you can always go with what you know and print physical copies of Google Maps too.
+Of course, you can always go with what you know and print physical copies of Google Maps, too.

 You can print the maps on any printer, but it helps if you use a color printer.
 It is optimized for standard 8.5” x 11” paper.
-If you don’t own a printer, or if you want the map to be free, you can use one at work, at school, or a library.
+If you don’t own a printer, or if you want the map to be free, you can use one at work, at school, or at a library.

 Mark Your Maps